MausTec/edge-o-matic-3000/README.md

 # NoGasm WiFi - An Automated Orgasm Denial Device

-This code is an ESP32 rewrite of the core NoGasm project by Rhoboto: github.com/nogasm/nogasm
+This code is an ESP32 rewrite of the core NoGasm project by Rhoboto: [github.com/nogasm/nogasm](https://github.com/nogasm/nogasm)

 Using an inflatable butt plug to detect pressure changes indicative of pelvic floor contractions, this software, and associated hardware, is used to detect when the user is approaching orgasm and control stimulation accordingly.
 The net result: automated edging and orgasm denial.

+## Web UI

+NoGasm WiFi and NG+ devices both support a Websocket connection and a Web UI.
+The current Web UI can be accessed at [nogasm-ui.maustec.io](http://nogasm-ui.maustec.io).
+The source code is at [github.com/maustec/nogasm-ui](https://github.com/maustec/nogasm-ui).

 ## Configuration